Jujuondhatbeat/Jujuondhatbeat/README.md

 * Create a good family
 * Spread the Gospel

+## Why Im Special
+*I am similar to almost no-one
+* I have a very interesting form of speech
+* My humor is unmatched in how bad it is
+* Im just me
 <!--
 **Jujuondhatbeat/Jujuondhatbeat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.